wp-plugins/youtube-embed-plus/readme.txt

 == Screenshots ==

 1. YouTube Embed Screenshot 1: Paste a YouTube link on its own line and it will become a YouTube embed on your website.
 Or, use the shortcode method.
-2. YouTube Embed Screenshot 2: How to get to YouTube's admin settings.
+2. YouTube Embed Screenshot 2: How to get to YouTube's admin settings
 3. YouTube Embed Screenshot 3: Visual YouTube Wizard and Search Tool
 4. YouTube Embed Screenshot 4: Wizard Insert Search Result Screenshot
 5. YouTube Embed Screenshot 5: Wizard Search Results Screenshot
+6. YouTube Embed Screenshot 6: Gallery layout for a playlist or channel
-6. YouTube Embed Screenshot 6: Localization/internationalization so you can set the player's interface language
+7. YouTube Embed Screenshot 7: Localization/internationalization so you can set the player's interface language

 == Changelog ==

+= YouTube Embed 10.3 =
+Adds the ability to make playlist and channel embeds have a gallery layout.
+By the default, the plugin can generate a grid-based [responsive playlist and channel gallery >>](http://www.embedplus.com/responsive-youtube-playlist-channel-gallery-for-wordpress.aspx)

 = YouTube Embed 10.2 =
 Adds start video settings for playlist embeds.
 You can now choose to start a playlist with a specific video or have the plugin automatically start with the most recently added video.